someshsrichandan/REACT_PROJECTS_XX/README.md

 </details>
 ## 🎥 **Upcoming Project: YouTube Clone**

-The second project in this repository will be a YouTube clone.
+The next project in this repository will be a YouTube clone.
 This project is currently in progress and will aim to replicate key features of YouTube, including:

 - **🔍 Search Functionality**: Search for videos by title, description, or tags.
 - **📹 Video Playback**: Watch videos with a responsive player.